iPhone SE vs. iPhone 11 Pro: Save or splurge?

 Winner: Overall performance feels like a tie, but the iPhone 11 Pro pulls ahead for battery.

-Discuss: iPhone SE vs. iPhone 11 Pro: Is the price difference reflected in performance?
+Discuss: iPhone SE vs. iPhone 11 Pro: We take a look at performance and specs

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.